rikhuijzer/ata/README.md

-# termgpt
+# ata

-OpenAI GPT in the terminal.
+Ask the Terminal Anything (ATA): OpenAI GPT in the terminal.

 At the time of writing, you can use `text-davinci-003` already which is very likely the same as ChatGPT apart from some "Chat" aspects which give it a prettier appearance.
 When using this as a daily driver for your searches, costs will likely stay below a dollar per day.